gradle-nexus/publish-plugin/README.md

 }
 ```

-Finally, call `publishToSonatype` to publish all publications to Sonatype's OSSRH Nexus.
+Finally, call `publishToSonatype closeAndReleaseRepository` to publish all publications to Sonatype's OSSRH Nexus and subsequently close and release the corresponding staging repository, effectively making the artifacts available in Maven Central (usually after a few minutes).

+Please bear in mind that - especially on the initial project publishing to Maven Central - it might be wise to call just `publishToSonatype closeSonatypeReleaseRepository` and manually verify that the artifacts placed in the closed staging repository in Nexus looks ok.
+After that, the staging repository might be dropped (if needed) or manually released from the Nexus UI.

 ### Full example